observablehq/inputs/README.md

 * *label* - a label; either a string or an HTML element.
 * *multiple* - whether to allow multiple choice (checkboxes); defaults to false (radios).
-* *sort* - true, ascending, descending, or a comparator function to sort keys; defaults to false.
+* *sort* - true, “ascending”, “descending”, or a comparator function to sort keys; defaults to false.
 * *unique* - true to only show unique keys; defaults to false.
-* *format* - a formatting function; defaults to the identity function.
+* *format* - a format function; defaults to the identity function.
 * *keyof* - a function to return the key for the given element in *data*.
 * *valueof* - a function to return the value of the given element in *data*.
 * *value* - the initial value, which must be an array if multiple choice is allowed; defaults to null (no selection).